 - Process (the work itself)

-- Development of a Common Language around the elements of the culture shift, which might include communication, decision making, managing people and work, and the very concept of change.
+- Development of a Common Language around the elements of the new culture, which might include communication, decision-making, managing people and work, and the very concept of change.

 - Identification of what must change (e.g. leadership behaviors, communication processes) to meet the new expectations.

-- A personal action plan – from every person on the team – for making such changes.
+- A personalized commitment – from every person at every level – for making such changes.